 Together these changes pose a challenge to all stakeholders in the region, from indigenous peoples and other local residents, municipal planners, to policy makers and economic actors on the regional, national and global scale.
 Not least, these rapid developments also challenge students who wish to work with questions of sustainable development in their careers.

 The Arctic environment has always undergone change, however.
 The ways humans relate to and depend upon this region have always been dynamic.In order to understand the present developments and their possible outcomes, we need to know why and how the region has developed in a long term perspective.
 This course, jointly organized by KTH and Stockholm University, provides students with a deeper understanding of a fascinating and ever-changing region.

 Organization and general outline

 The objective of this course is to explore causes and consequences of the changes in the Arctic for society and the natural environment, and discuss possibilities to handle them in the future.

-The course is divided into, 1) Lectures at KTH and 2) field work in Norrbotten – Sápmi (Arctic Sweden).
-The first part of the course consists of a series of lectures, museum visits and movies on the topic Arctic environmental and societal change.
+The course is divided into two parts.
+The first part takes place between June 4 - 21 at KTH in Stockholm and consists of a series of lectures, seminars and museum visits on the topic of Arctic environmental and societal change.
+In the second part,we conduct field work in Norrbotten – Sápmi (Arctic Sweden) between June 24 - July 4.
 The field work includes visits to some of the largest open-pit and deepest underground mines in Europe, Aitik and Kirunavaara.
 We will hike in one of the most beautiful mountain areas in Sweden, walk on Sweden’s largest glacier and stay at a research station, Tarfala, with a view over Sweden’s highest summit, Kebnekaise.

 Students need to have general entry requirements and 120 hp in one of the following fields: technology, natural science, architecture, history, environmental history, history of ideas, economic history, political science, anthropology, sociology, ethnology, literature, archaeology or human geography.